cosmos-lang/cosmos-lang.github.io/guide.md

 The relationship in _double(2, 4)_ is _double_, which we defined beforehand.
 Naturally, this statement is true.

-Out of those, _=_ is distinguishable enough that it doesn't need to be in logic notation.
-Generally, arithmetics stay in arithmetic notation.
+Out of those, equality and arithmetics do not need to be in logic notation.
+Generally, you write statements involving arithmetics in arithmetic notation.

+As it deals with logic, statements and relations, Cosmos™ might be considered a _logic programming language_.

 Logic and function notation
 ---